Shahrukh1003/Fair/UPGRADE_SUMMARY.md

 - Role-based access control for compliance

 ### 5. Real-World Impact
-"A bank using FairLens can detect fairness degradation 2 weeks before threshold breach, retrain the model proactively, and prevent customer harm entirely."
+"A bank using BiasCheck can detect fairness degradation 2 weeks before threshold breach, retrain the model proactively, and prevent customer harm entirely."

 ---